sourcegraph/handbook/content/strategy-goals/strategy/iam/Q2FY23-OKR.md

 ### Problem Area: Align on Team Vision

-Today, the IAM team is less than two weeks old and does not yet have a long-term mission or vision that aligns with the company vision.

 - Key Result 1: An updated handbook page for the IAM team including mission, vision, and team working agreements.
 - Key Result 2: A GitHub board outlining the key efforts on our 12-month roadmap validated by customer product gaps.